The Vanessa Beecroft case: art, sexism and the objectification of the female body

 If Vanessa Beecroft’s persona doesn’t seem controversial enough as it is, let’s throw a bit of Kanye West into the mix.

-This relationship went on to develop into a collaboration on the Skims campaign, although Kim Kardashian is no longer on speaking terms with Beecroft after the latter stated in an interview that she was influenced by the “elegance of poverty” and that she organised subjects according to their “skin tone”.
+This relationship went on to develop into the direction of the Skims campaign, although Kim Kardashian no longer speaks to Beecroft, after the latter stated in an interview that she was influenced by the “elegance of poverty” and organised subjects according to “skin tone”.

-Furthermore, during the interview I attended, Vanessa Beecroft, referring to her work for Skims, said she wasn’t used to working with “such enormous bodies”, even going so far as to make a gesture to illustrate their shape.
+Furthermore, during the interview I attended, Vanessa Beecroft, referring to her work for Skims, said she wasn’t used to working with “such enormous bodies”, accompanying her words with a gesture that outlined their shape.

-A final flourish that then prompted a question from the audience that was as obvious as it was legitimate: “Why are all the models conventionally beautiful and slim?”
-Here, too, we were given a somewhat curt, yet universal, reply: “My models are ordinary; they perhaps remind me a little of myself.”
+A final flourish that prompted the audience to ask a question as obvious as it was legitimate: “Why are all your models conventionally beautiful and slim?”
+Once again, the reply was rather curt, yet almost universal: “My models are ordinary; they remind me, perhaps, a little of myself.”

-It frightens me to think that, behind the rhetoric of provocation, there lies simply the pleasure of observing naked bodies on display for hours on end in museum galleries, and that Beecroft, in exchange for fame and money, has accepted this arrangement, whilst remaining fully clothed and hidden.
+It frightens me to think that, behind the rhetoric of provocation, there lies simply the pleasure of watching naked bodies on display for hours on end in museum galleries, and that Beecroft, in exchange for fame and money, has accepted this deal, whilst remaining fully clothed and hidden.

 When beauty becomes geometric, pure, yet at the same time toxic, it ceases to be art and transforms into the aesthetic consumption of trauma, reworked and re-presented in a repetitive manner.